samrickman/ASC_Fingertips_Spending/include.md

 This dashboard was created by Sam Rickman using R version 3.5.2 (2018-12-20) on an x86, 64 bit Linux-GNU PC.

-All code is open source and can be viewed in the [Shiny Care Github Repository](https://github.com/samrickman/ASC_Fingertips_Spending)
+All code is open source and can be viewed in the [Github Repository](https://github.com/samrickman/ASC_Fingertips_Spending)